Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic-async-persistency-1.4/readme.txt

   The mirror provides a transparent persistency model which does not affect the latency of the main path of the application (writing and processing Data objects).
-The processor connects to the mirror and replicates in a reliable async manner changes done on it to the mirror Space.
+The processor connects to the mirror and replicates in a reliable asynchronous manner changes done on it to the mirror Space.
 The reliable aspects is achieved thanks to the fact that the processor has a backup Space for each partition.
 When the mirror fails, the processor Spaces will accumulate the relevant changes until the Service Grid will create a new instance of it.
 The changes will then be replicated to the mirror.